5 Signs it’s Time to Switch Car Insurance Provider in Saudi

 There’s plenty of fish in the ever-growing car insurance sea in Saudi Arabia — except most people might be actually hesitant to take a leap out of their comfort zone.
 Consequently, they are often stuck with a car insurance policy that doesn’t fit their needs, or paying higher premiums.

 Thing is, insurance can be overwhelming for a lot of us.
-The concept of insurance is not novel to Saudi Arabia, but only recently the Saudi Arabian Monetary Authority (SAMA) has announced the issuance of compulsory car insurance regulation.
+The concept of insurance is not novel to Saudi Arabia, but only recently the Saudi Central Bank (SAMA) has announced the issuance of compulsory car insurance regulation.

 We understand that you don’t want to skim through another impossible-to-read policy, or don’t want to pay more than what you already do.
 You might think you’re dodging a bullet this way?
 If so, think again!
 As a matter of fact, this could put a serious dent in your wallet.